 - Vegetables: butternut squash, onion, tomato puree, ginger garlic paste, lime/lemon.
 I use fresh tomato puree but feel free to use store bought pureed tomato.

 - Whole and Dry Spices: cumin, cumin powder (ground cumin), coriander powder (ground coriander), garam masala, turmeric, chilli powder.

 See the recipe card for quantities.

-Drain the liquid from the chickpea tin, wash chickpeas under tap water and keep it aside.
+Drain the liquid from the chickpea tin, wash chickpea under tap water and keep it aside.

-Heat the oil in a pot/saucepan over medium-low heat.
+Heat the oil in a pot/ skillet over medium-low heat.

 Once the oil is hot, add the cumin and let it sizzle for a few seconds.